 - <link rel="prev" href={`/blog/page/${currentPage - 1}/`} />

-Step 4: Noindex low-value pagination
+Step 4: Noindex only the genuinely low-value variants

 <meta name="robots" content="noindex, follow">